 The light traveling from the sun to the edges of the Earth is forced to pass through thick layers of Earth’s atmosphere.
 Sunlight bending through the atmosphere and absorbing other colors is also why sunsets are orange and red.

 During a total lunar eclipse, the moon is shining from all the sunrises and sunsets occurring on Earth!
+But how big is the moon?
+Read that for more information.

 It’s easy to get these two types of eclipses mixed up.
 An easy way to remember the difference is in the name.